 Master of the Oxford Diocesan Guild of Church Bellringers

 Robinson tried to retire from the post several times during his last ten years in office, when he had several illnesses, but each time the committee persuaded him to stay on.
-This pattern of long serving masters, all of whom were clerics, lasted for nearly a century: Revd C W O Jenkyn 1910 - 1933, Cannon G F Coleridge 1933 - 1946 and Cannon C E Wigg 1946 - 1973.
-Since the 1970s however, Guild masters have all been laymen, and they have served for much shorter terms of office, with a further 8 masters covering a period of just over 30 years.
+This pattern of long serving masters, all of whom were clerics, lasted for nearly a century: Revd C W O Jenkyn 1910 - 1933, Canon G F Coleridge 1933 - 1946 and Canon C E Wigg 1946 - 1973.
+Since the 1970s however, Guild masters have all been laymen, and they have served for much shorter terms of office, with a further 8 masters covering a period of 40 years.

 As well as being a great reformer, and the Guild's first master, Robinson was above all an extremely capable and prolific ringer.
 He was the first person ever to ring 1000 peals, something that a century later is more common, with many 1000 pealers, and even 4000 pealers.
-Robinson rang his 1000th peal at Drayton on 9th August 1905.
+Robinson rang what he believed was his 1000th peal at Drayton on 9th August 1905.
 He conducted it, and the method was Stedman Triples, of which he was particularly fond.
 A hundred years later, on 9th August 2005, we rang a quarter peal in his honour at All Saints - see the band by his grave .
+After Robinson died it was found that his records didn't include all of his peals so he had actually rung his 1000th somewhat earlier than he thought.
+He went on to ring around 1250 peals in all.

 DRAYTON, Berks.